Jacastro619/work-remote/README.md

 How does a person find remote work opportunities?
 There needs to be a way for people needing remote work to be done to find people capable of doing that work.

 This project which we have named “Work Remote” provides the ability for people who need remote work to be done to post their projects.
 And for people looking to do remote work, to find those projects and contact the person who posted it.
-Work Remote is a job board for remote workers.
+"Work Remote" is a job board for remote workers.

 ![Site Langing Page](./site.gif)